Updated: May 20

 The Music of the Future is a book in three acts, structured as a sort of tabloid opera.
 The book challenges the basic narrative of modernity from the conservatism of the classical age to “the elitism of the techno purist”.
 By examining an unusual collection of efforts to contemporize music alongside current concerns of music’s progress, Robert Barry collates what he calls “a history of failures, mapping 200 years of attempts… to imagine a future of music”.
+Thinking what could be the music of the future from the music of the past.
 It’s a fun read, and Barry’s text is littered with illuminating insights into the state of contemporary music in the classical pantheon- and refreshingly- it’s relevant parallels in pop culture also.

 For Richard Taruskin, the avant-garde of around 1914 “is best characterised as maximalism… acceleration of stylistic innovation became so marked as to seem not just a matter of degree, but one of actual kind”.
 Taking a little step back, Taruskin’s views of pre war maximalists such as Scriabin, Strauss and Prokofiev was to say that they were mere “radical intensification of means towards accepted or traditional ends”.
 For Taruskin, real modernism could only get started when “emotional expression, “sensuality” etc. could be put aside.
 Taruskin’s ideas, as filtered by Barry, posits that the likes of MIA and Skrillex today - Scnhabel, Strauss and Frank Zappa of yesterday, are examples of maximalism, as they involve the pretense of forward thinking, while actually their bombast over compensates for a lack of substance.
 Barry says that today’s maximilism could be seen as just an acceleration of the twentieth century project of…ultimately weaponizing music’s seductive charms”.
 And this separates the real from the fake.

-As Barry says, in order to move forward we need to fail, fail again, and fail better because after all: “Might our own era’s maximal bent then be like a prelude to some great flowering, a sort of clearing of the stage before the entrance of the twenty-first century’s very own Varese?”
+As Barry says, in order to move forward to the future of music, we need to fail, fail again, and fail better because after all: “Might our own era’s maximal bent then be like a prelude to some great flowering, a sort of clearing of the stage before the entrance of the twenty-first century’s very own Varese?”